robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 # Conclusions

-Three of the common stylsed facts about returns appear to make sense:
+Three of the common stylized facts about returns appear to make sense:

-1. **Returns are not Gaussian** makes sense because a Guassian distrubtion models the sum of \\(n\\) things but returns are the sum of varying amounts of ticks.
+1. **Returns are not Gaussian** makes sense because a Gaussian distribution models the sum of \\(n\\) things but returns are the sum of varying amounts of ticks.
 2. **Returns have fat tails** makes sense because we get fat tails when each sample is the sum of a different number of things.
-3. **More Guassian at higher time frames** makes sense because when each sample is the sum of a different number of things, kurtosis asymptotes to 3 as the number of things increases to infinity.
-A Guassian distribution has a kurtosis of 3.
+3. **More Gaussian at higher time frames** makes sense because when each sample is the sum of a different number of things, kurtosis asymptotes to 3 as the number of things increases to infinity.
+A Gaussian distribution has a kurtosis of 3.

-These are not the only explainations for returns not being Guassian.
+These are not the only explanations for returns not being Gaussian.
 For example, overnight shocks can cause the opening price to be wildly different from the previous day's close.
 The model in this paper does not include such shocks.

 # Appendix: Deriving kurtosis

 There's a paper which shows the statistics of a compound Poisson distribution[^Bening2022].
 However, I'm not sure how they derived the values.
-Here, I will use the method of moments to derive the kurtosis of a Poission sum of Gaussians.
+Here, I will use the method of moments to derive the kurtosis of a Poisson sum of Gaussians.
 The derivation just uses algebra, though it is a little tedious.

 The kurtosis of $R$ is: